Kelowna Rockets Preseason Update: Prospects Pushing for Roster Spots

 Novak started the game on a line with Swetlikoff and Liwiski but later took some spins with Kindree and Farren before their line was shut down for much of the third period.

-Making his home debut in his third preseason appearance, Novak came as advertised for the most part, displaying both his playmaking ability and his willingness to shoot, but he was also surprisingly physical in finishing most of his checks and not shying away from any contact.
+Making his home debut in his third preseason appearance, Novak came as advertised for the most part — displaying both his playmaking ability and his willingness to shoot — but he was also surprisingly physical in finishing most of his checks and not shying away from any contact.

 Novak was more noticeable with Kindree and Farren — the pairing he had practised with for most of the week — but expect him to see additional ice-time against Kamloops this weekend in Kelowna’s final tune-ups for the regular-season opener on Sept.
 21, at home to the Spokane Chiefs.